C. Mitchell Goldman

 A.B., Bowdoin College

-Professor Goldman is a partner with Duane Morris, LLP where his practice focuses on the corporate aspects of healthcare delivery, with an emphasis on structuring corporate transactions between providers, advising clients on the impact of government regulation, creating strategies to improve reimbursement and developing startup healthcare related business opportunities.
+Professor Goldman retired as a partner with Duane Morris, LLP where his practice focused on the corporate aspects of healthcare delivery, with an emphasis on structuring corporate transactions between providers, advising clients on the impact of government regulation, creating strategies to improve reimbursement and developing startup healthcare related business opportunities.
 A former vice president of Managed Care Strategies, Inc. and a former legislative assistant to former Sen. Walter F. Mondale, he founded GLS Associates, Inc., providing management consulting to healthcare providers for 20 years.
+He is currently the CEO of Mid-Atlantic Dental Partners, a regional dental support organization, that provides management support to dental practices.

 J.D., University of Pittsburgh School of Law